surifirstpin/biplus_documentation/docs/README.md

 Our Organisation helps you to enable a clear vision of the performance in a simple and in a most effective manner by focusing more on redefining each aspect of business analytics, making it more easy to explore your business insights.

-Acubi enables a clear vision of performance, effectively by redefining each aspect of business analytics to explore your business insights.
+Acubi enables a clear vision of performance effectively by redefining each aspect of business analytics to explore your business insights.
 ####   Easy, Affordable, Secure

 It ensure Application building, Customization ,Maintenance and Cost-efficiency by attaining customer satisfaction at the same time provides a secure collaboration in between teams.